Kasou Taishou

-The program shows in which various amateur groups (or solo artists) perform short skits, which are rated by a panel of judges.
+The program shows various amateur groups (or solo artists) performing short skits, which are rated by a panel of judges.
 Especially in recent years, many of the skits have revolved around clever methods of "faking" cinematic special effects on a live stage.
 The show is hosted by Kinichi Hagimoto and Shingo Katori.
 Worldwide, the most famous of these skits, and among the most successful at "fake special effects" was a skit which is widely known as "Matrix ping pong".

 On the 98th edition (February 6, 2021) of the program, Kinichi Hagimoto announced that this would be the last time that he will present the program.
+However, he ended up returning in the 99th edition (2023).

+In 2025, The show had a Special edition called Kasou Taishou Grand Champion in Expo which aired on May 26, 2025.
+It was recorded at Expo 2025.
+With foreigners such as American, Australian, Indian, Chilean, Malian, Jordanian, and Dutch watching and voting each shows, Including an English narrator who speaks the shows title in English.

 Matrix ping pong

-Matrix Ping Pong is the name of a popular movie clip from the show featuring performers playing ping pong with moves in the style of The Matrix, using kurokos—stagehands in kabuki theatre—to hold the props up, facilitating humorous and otherwise impossible movements.
+Matrix Ping Pong is a popular movie clip from the show featuring performers playing ping pong with moves in the style of The Matrix, using kurokos—stagehands in kabuki theatre—to hold the props up, facilitating humorous and otherwise impossible movements.
 Most of the elements in the performance are set against black to visibly obscure the stagehands.
 This performance, led by team captain Hideki Kajiwara (梶原比出樹), won the competition on March 31, 2003.
 The clip became an internet meme.
+The Matrix Ping Pong was return appearance in 2025.

 International broadcast

 The show is also aired internationally in some countries.
 Hong Kong airs this programme under the name of "全民創意爭霸賽" on the i-CABLE Entertainment Channel with Cantonese dubbing, while in Taiwan it was aired under the name "超級變變變".
 Indonesia, Malaysia and Singapore on the other hand airs it under the name of Masquerade.
-The Indonesian and Singaporean broadcasts under this title are aired dubbed, on MNCTV in Indonesian and MediaCorp okto in English respectively, whereas the Malaysian broadcast on TV3 is aired with Malay subtitles.
+The Indonesian and Singaporean broadcasts under this title are aired dubbed, on MNCTV in Indonesian and MediaCorp okto in English respectively, whereas the Malaysian broadcast on TV3 is aired with Malay subtitles. in Thailand broadcast on Channel 9 MCOT in title named "Game Za Tha Kuen (เกมซ่าท้ากึ๋น)".
 Southeast Asia also airs it as Masquerade (year) on Sony Gem TV aired every Christmas Day.